CalebLaping0908/scrum-and-coke/journals/donald_powell.md

 Worked on deployment.
 Had to install a bunch of programs for deployment and I had my 1:1, so that took a few hours.
 Also, the deployment took longer because there were a few instructions missing on how to do the actual deployment.
+Stayed after class with Liz to talk about some CSS ideas.
+She's a riot!

 # 2/27/2023